Annalise Hartman: Storylines

-Annalise returns to Erinsborough after twenty years after Paul Robinson (Stefan Dennis) requests her help running Lassiters.
-Annalise reveals that she has been running a UK Lassiters in Manchester and has broken up with Sam.
-Her arrival annoys Paul's co-manager, Krista Sinclair (Majella Davis), who he has not informed.
-Annalise begins working on an event to secure the hotel with a Bronze Bell award and Krista begins to feel undermined by Annalise's presence despite Paul comparing them to each other.
-Annalise overhears Krista criticising her, they have an argument and Annalise tells Paul she cannot work with Krista.
+Annalise returns to Erinsborough twenty years later after Paul Robinson (Stefan Dennis) requests her help running Lassiter's.
+Annalise reveals that she has been running a UK Lassiter's in Manchester and has broken up with Sam.
+Her arrival annoys Paul's co-manager, Krista Sinclair (Majella Davis), whom he has not informed.
+Annalise begins working on an event to secure the hotel with a Bronze Bell award, and Krista begins to feel undermined by Annalise's presence despite Paul comparing them to each other.
+Annalise overhears Krista criticising her; they have an argument and Annalise tells Paul she cannot work with Krista.
 Annalise's plans for a jewellery contest are sabotaged and she suspects that Sam could be behind it.
 Annalise and Krista become friends and work well together.
-They discover that Paul was testing them to see if they can manage Lassiters together should he divide his time between Melbourne and New York.
-Krista forces Paul to become a silent partner for his scheming and Annalise considers moving back permanently.
+They discover that Paul was testing them to see whether they could manage Lassiter's together should he divide his time between Melbourne and New York.
+Krista forces Paul to become a silent partner for his scheming, and Annalise considers moving back permanently.
 Sam arrives and reveals that he wants Annalise back.
-The jewellery event is successful despite Katrina Marshall being exposed as the events saboteur.
+The jewellery event is successful despite Katrina Marshall being exposed as the event's saboteur.
 Sam buys Annalise a business in Australia and she agrees to reconcile.
 Annalise turns down the offer of managing Lassiters and leaves with Sam.